cmudrenko/WFD_Catalog/WFD_Catalog/README.md

 You will also need to download these following files to make it work.
 * [VM configuration](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59822701_fsnd-virtual-machine/fsnd-virtual-machine.zip)

+Google API OAuth Credentials need have the user's key information and then files can be updated with resulted JSON file and client secret information.

 ### Installing

 * Unzip the **VM configuration** and you will find a **vagrant** folder